Guidelines for StudentsUnder Australian Copyright Law there are three main ways that copyright material can be used legally.

 - ripping, burning, peer-to-peer networking, file-sharing and file-swapping or downloading from internet sites offering copyright music in formats such as MP3.

-Students and staff are advised not to use the Avondale College network or Avondale College computers to copy, share or transmit music in such a way as to infringe copyright.
+Students and staff are advised not to use the Avondale University College network or Avondale University College computers to copy, share or transmit music in such a way as to infringe copyright.

 The following are examples of illegal activities: